US Compliance Requirements

 Guidance on reporting mechanisms and investigation response

-The Evaluation Guidance includes questions as to whether a company has established and publicised an anonymous reporting mechanism, underscoring the DOJ’s concerns regarding retaliation against reporting of compliance issues.
-In addition, the Guidance includes enquiries about the timing and quality of the company’s responsiveness to the results of investigations and the remediation of identified issues.
+The Evaluation Guidance includes questions about whether a company has established and publicised an anonymous reporting mechanism, underscoring the DOJ’s concerns regarding retaliation against reporting of compliance issues.
+In addition, it includes enquiries about the timing and quality of the company’s responsiveness to the results of investigations and the remediation of identified issues.
 It also underscores the importance of tracking and learning from investigation results (consistent with the Guidance’s more general theme of capturing and tracking data to inform continuous improvement).

 Proactive justification of business rationales for third parties